SimonFairbairn/VTAInAppPurchases/README.md

 1. The product list has been loaded and the `VTAProduct` objects have been initialised. (`VTAInAppPurchaseStatusProductListLoaded`)
 1. The products have been loaded in from the App Store, and the `VTAProduct` objects have been updated (`VTAInAppPurchaseStatusProductsLoaded`)

 Once this is complete, users can start making purchases.
-An example implementation of how you might set up a TableViewController to show the products and use the notifications to update the list (e.g. for a hosted product download) is available.
+An example implementation of how you might set up a TableViewController to show the products and use the notifications to update the list (e.g. for a hosted product download) is included.